 1965 - Suspicions that the communists will attempt to take over the country are raised when the PKI, with Chinese backing, proposes to establish a "fifth force" of armed peasants and workers.
 The military divides into two factions, a pro-communist group supporting Sukarno and the PKI, and an anti-communist group opposed to the PKI.
 Suharto, who is now army chief-of-staff, sides with the anti-communists.

 On 30 September pro-communist military officers (the so-called 'September 30 Movement') attempt to stage a coup d'état, allegedly to head off an imminent coup by the anti-communists.
-Six anti-communist generals and a lieutenant are kidnapped and killed by the pro-communists.
-Suharto, who had been informed of the anti-communist coup plot but failed to head it off, leads a counter force that puts down the pro-communist movement and allows him to take control of the army.
+Six anti-communist generals and a lieutenant are killed by the pro-communists.
+Suharto, who had been informed of the anti-communist coup plot but failed to intervene, leads a counter force that puts down the pro-communist movement and allows him to take control of the army.

 The failure of the September 30 coup will result in widespread reprisals against the communists, although the role of the PKI in the coup attempt is unclear.

 Suharto's position is formalised on 16 October when Sukarno appoints him as minister for and commander of the army.
-Suharto subsequently orders the military to "clean up" the PKI.
+On 1 November Suharto is appointed as chief of the Operations Command for the Restoration of Security and Order ('Kopkamtib').
+He subsequently orders the military to "clean up" the PKI.